-We want to strengthen gender equality and create better protection against discrimination for all.
+We wish to promote equality and put in place better protection against discrimination for everyone.
 A society free from discrimination is a prerequisite for equality and equal opportunities.
-Therefore, we must have strong and clear legislation that prevents discrimination on the grounds of gender and strives for effective legal protection.
+We therefore need a robust and transparent statutory framework that prevents gender-based discrimination, and safeguards legal protection.

-The UN Convention on the Elimination of All Forms of Discrimination against Women was passed by the UN’s General Assembly on 18 December 1979 and entered into force on 3 September 1981.
+The Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) was adopted by the United Nations General Assembly on 18 December 1979, and came into force on 3 September 1981.
 A total of 189 states have acceded to the Convention and it was ratified by Norway on 21 May 1981.

 Equality and Anti-Discrimination Act

-The right to not be discriminated against on the basis of gender is a human right which is enshrined in a number of conventions.
-Anti-discrimination legislation is the most important tool for upholding the law.
+The right not to be discriminated against on the grounds of gender is a human right set out in a number of conventions.
+Anti-discrimination legislation is the most important instrument in upholding this right.

-On 1 January 2018, a new law on the Equality and Anti-Discrimination Ombud and the Norwegian Anti-Discrimination Tribunal (the Anti-Discrimination Ombud Act) came into force.
-The law strengthens the role of the Equality and Anti-Discrimination Ombud as an enforcement body, while simultaneously ensuring that implementation of anti-discrimination legislation is made more effective through the establishment of the Norwegian Anti-Discrimination Tribunal ensures more effective enforcement of anti-discrimination legislation.
+On 1 January 2018, a new Act relating to the Equality and Anti-Discrimination Ombud and the Anti-Discrimination Tribunal (Equality and Anti-Discrimination Ombud Act) came into force.
+This Act strengthens the powers of the Equality and Anti-Discrimination Ombud to promote equality, while establishment of the Anti-Discrimination Tribunal ensures more effective enforcement of anti-discrimination legislation.